hiper2d/elk-cluster/README.md

         find dataset/ -name imdb.basics*.json -exec curl -s -H "Content-Type: application/x-ndjson" -XPOST localhost:9200/_bulk --data-binary "@{}" \;

     You should have around 10 millions documents in the actors index now.

+6. Don't forget to remove few Gb of rubbish from your filesystem:

+        rm dataset/imdb.basics*